offen/website/homepage/content/articles/0130-performance.md

 #### Migrate an instance to different hardware

-For operators who want to migrate an older running Offen instance to another hardware, there is now an important bugfix to pay attention to.
+For operators who want to migrate an older running Offen Fair Web Analytics instance to another hardware, there is now an important bugfix to pay attention to.
 If you find yourself affected by issues, check our [detailed workarround.](https://docs.offen.dev/running-offen/known-issues/)

 ---